history of the Police Department in Tiffin dates back to 1821 where the

 Fraley was selected as the new Chief of Police.
 Chief Fraley began by

-initiating new policies and procedures.
-During these war years new
+practices and auxiliary services.
+During these war years new procedures

-procedures had to be implemented.
-On April 16th, 1946 started a written
+had to be implemented and on April 16th, 1946 Chief Fraley started a written

 complaint report system that was in effect for nearly 5 decades.